-Following the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Greater Wisconsin Appraisal Management LLC will help you get the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Greater Wisconsin Appraisal Management LLC will help you discover the most accurate property value, so you can make wise real estate decisions.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.